 Okay, first things first—when we say “decay” here, we’re not talking about apples rotting in a compost pile.
 For sheet metal, it’s all about corrosion.
+Corrosion is the gradual destruction of metals by chemical or electrochemical reaction with their environment.
+Rust is a specific type of corrosion: a chemical reaction between iron, oxygen, and moisture.
+Moisture and oxygen are necessary for the rusting process.
 That’s the slow, sneaky process where metal reacts with stuff like water, air, or salt and starts to crumble.
 For steel, it’s rust—that flaky red mess.
 Aluminum gets little pits or a dull oxide coat.
 Copper turns green, like an old statue.
 Over time, the metal gets thinner, weaker, and eventually useless.

 Picture an old steel gate left out in the rain.
 One day it’s shiny, the next it’s speckled with rust, and years later, it’s barely holding together.
 How long that takes depends on a bunch of things—the metal itself, where it’s sitting, and whether anyone bothered to protect it.
 Steel rusts faster than, say, stainless steel because it’s missing those fancy alloying tricks.
 Let’s unpack this piece by piece.